 Learn about the history and culture of Honduras, the must-try food and drink, and what to pack in your suitcase.
 Read about Honduras's nature and wildlife, weather and geography, along with 'Country Quickfacts' compiled by our travel experts.
-Our globetrotting tips, as well as our visa and health information will help ensure you're properly prepared for a safe and enjoyable trip.
-The only way you could possibly learn more is by embarking on your journey and discovering Honduras for yourself.
+Our globetrotting tips, as well as our visa and health information, will help ensure you're properly prepared for a safe and enjoyable trip.
+The only way you could learn more is by embarking on your journey and discovering Honduras.
 Start exploring… book one of our Honduras tours today!

 Extend Your Trip

 After your Honduras Tour, why not consider another of Goway's Latin America tours.
 These include a large selection of other exciting countries in Central and South America.
 We offer Chile vacation packages and Easter Island tours, Ecuador vacation packages which include Galapagos cruises, Peru vacation packages which include Machu Picchu tours and Brazil tours including Iguassu Falls tours among many others.

 LATIN AMERICA by Goway is an exclusive division that specializes in planning and organizing Honduras tours and experiences.
 Choose from one of our independent stopover modules and more, We want to be your first choice when next you go globetrotting to Honduras.

 Get a Trip Quote Order a Brochure